aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/avd_l3_dc.rst

 #. **Deploy DC2 using the makefile**

-    We are going to deploy DC2 using Cloudvision similar to how we deployed DC1, but this time we will also go through the full change control process within Cloudvision.
+    We are going to deploy DC2 using CloudVision similar to how we deployed DC1, but this time we will also go through the full change control process within CloudVision.

     Run the following command: